NazarHopchak/docker-amazon-redshift/README.md

-## This is just a fork of [GuildEducationInc/docker-amazon-redshift](https://github.com/GuildEducationInc/docker-amazon-redshift)
+## This is a fork of [GuildEducationInc/docker-amazon-redshift](https://github.com/GuildEducationInc/docker-amazon-redshift)

 The fork was done with only one purpose: